Keehinde678/Assignment4-Stats-Scripts/README.md

-Assignment4-Stats-Scripts
+# Assignment4-Stats-Scripts

-Overview
+## Overview

 Welcome to the Assignment4-Stats-Scripts repository!
 This project is designed to explore fundamental statistical concepts and data visualization techniques using Python.
 We work with datasets, perform hypothesis testing, regression analyses, and create insightful visualizations to understand complex relationships in data.

 The main focus is on developing reproducible, well-documented scripts and notebooks that enhance your data analysis skills while providing a strong foundation in applied statistics.

 Repository Contents
-notebooks/
-Contains Jupyter Notebooks that guide you step-by-step through the statistical analyses and visualizations.
+Notebooks: contains Jupyter Notebooks that guide you step-by-step through the statistical analyses and visualizations.

-stats_python.ipynb: Your main notebook with detailed code examples, comments, and markdown explanations.
+stats_python.ipynb: main notebook with detailed code examples, comments, and markdown explanations.

 environment.yml / requirements.txt
 These files specify the software dependencies and packages required to run the analyses in a reproducible environment.